This article has links to products and services we love, which we may make commission from.

 Is Driving in Scotland Difficult?

-We drive on the left in the UK, which I’m sure you are aware of.
+We drive on the left in the UK, which I’m sure you know.
 It is more common for drivers in the UK to use manual (shift stick) cars however it is not uncommon to hire an automatic car.

 Remember to check your oil, water and air tyre levels before you leave each day.

-Petrol stations are available on the NC500, petrol is obviously more expensive than other areas of the country and it is wise to fill up whenever you see a station (some are manned, others are self-use machines like in Durness).
+Petrol stations are available on the NC500, petrol is more expensive than other areas of the country and it is wise to fill up whenever you see a station.

 If this itinerary seems daunting, let someone else do the driving!
 There are now three NC500 tours.